Part of Applied System Dynamics - Relationships under activation

 With boundary loss

-Boundaries, responsibility and ownership need to become clear before connection feels safe.
+Update direction: make responsibility, boundaries and ownership clear before connection feels safe.

-The question is not only: “How do we communicate better?” but: “Which protection takes over the conversation?”
+The question is not only: “How do we communicate better?” but: “Which protection takes over the conversation — and which safe update restores freedom of choice?”

 When safety comes before repair